 The contract: Four years, $56 million, signed in December 2010

 The aftermath: The Chicago White Sox knew they were getting a one-dimensional slugger when they inked Adam Dunn.
 What they didn't count on was his failing to slug.

 In 2011, the first year after Chicago handed him more than $50 million, Dunn hit .159 with a scant 11 home runs in 122 games.
 He rebounded the following year to club 41 homers, though he also led MLB with 222 strikeouts.

 By the time White Sox cut bait and traded Dunn to the Oakland A's in 2014, he'd amassed a zero-dimensional .201/.321/.410 slash line on the South Side.

 The contract: Three years, $21 million, signed in November 2012

 The aftermath: The Cincinnati Reds acquired Jonathan Broxton from the Kansas City Royals at the 2012 trade deadline, and the big right-hander posted a 2.82 ERA in 25 appearances.

 The Reds re-signed him to a lucrative pact that winter, and the results were less than pretty.

-Broxton posted a 4.11 in a wobbly 2013 season and was traded the next year at the waiver deadline to the Milwaukee Brewers after blowing six of 13 save opportunities with Cincinnati, though he did secure 21 holds.
+Broxton posted a 4.11 ERA in a wobbly 2013 season and was traded the next year at the waiver deadline to the Milwaukee Brewers after blowing six of 13 save opportunities with Cincinnati, though he did secure 21 holds.